Do No Harm

 The issue of how the regulations will address abortion is a major concern.
 The text of the proposed rule is unclear about what requirements it will impose with regard to abortion.
 Its preamble, however, suggests that at least some such requirements are possible (such as a prohibition on discrimination on the basis that a person has received or is seeking an abortion), and requests public comment on whether an abortion neutrality provision in Title IX applies to Section 1557.
 This creates room for HHS to adopt more expansive abortion requirements in the final rule—potentially even a mandate to perform abortions.

 Although the proposed regulations would invite health care workers or organizations to notify HHS of their view that existing legal protections for conscience and religious freedom exempt them from particular requirements, the regulations offer no guarantee that HHS would ever agree that anyone has the right to follow their beliefs or convictions.
-In fact, HHS is currently fighting court rulings that held that HHS violated religious freedom laws the last time they tried to impose this mandate.

 The window for public comment opened on August 4, when the NPRM was officially published in the Federal Register, and will close October 3, 2022.
 Sign up here to receive an alert to file your own comments with HHS.